kclt/UK-Traffic-Accidents-Project/README.md

 seems that accident severity seems to be quite evenly distributed across the month.

 ### Accident Severity by Day of the Week
-Accident tend to occur more frequently in the weekend + Friday; while decreasing from monday to wednesday
+Accident tend to occur more frequently in the weekend + Friday; while decreasing from Monday to Wednesday

 ![alt text](./3_Diagrams/Accident_Severity_by_weekday.png)

 Distribution of accident severity tends to follow the trend of the number of accidents (nothing to interesting to note)

-### Rural vs Urban Traffic Accident Casualities and Severity
+### Rural vs Urban Traffic Accident Causalities and Severity

 ![alt text](./3_Diagrams/rural.png)

 It is interesting to observe that there seems to be an different in city type and accident severity.
-As from the below scatter plot, we are able to see that on Urban cluster tend to have a lower average severity and lower number of casualities.
-While on the other hand rural area tend to have a more seperated cluster, where we see an increasing trend of severity and casualities!
+As from the below scatter plot, we are able to see that on Urban cluster tend to have a lower average severity and lower number of causalities.
+While on the other hand rural area tend to have a more separated cluster, where we see an increasing trend of severity and causalities!

 ### Accident Severity and Light Conditions
-Light condition distribution are quite cardinal (which seem to be the like the case for a lot of our other categorical variable), furthermore we can observe that the distribution seem to follow for the different severity, so maybe light conditions may not be such an important variable to predicting accident severity
+Light condition distribution are quite cardinal (which seem to be the like the case for a lot of our other categorical variable), furthermore we can observe that the distribution seems to follow for the different severity, so maybe light conditions may not be such an important variable to predicting accident severity